maevekrueger/UFPF_metagenomics/README.md

 ### Supplementary Tables
 - Contains supplementary data tables that are cited throughout our manuscript.

+### Caffiene Intake
+- Demonstrates how total lifetime caffiene intake was calculated based upon the subject reported intake of caffienated coffee, tea, and soda.

 ### UFPF
 - This folder contains files and data associated with the UFPF dataset of PD, IBD, and control samples collected at the University of Florida.
   - **Metadata.rds:** Contains the demographic and metadata of the UFPF samples.